Powellaebosa/Powellaebosa/README.md

 <h1>Hi, I'm Powella! <br/><a href="https://github.com/Powellaebosa">Network Engineer</a>, <a href="https://www.linkedin.com/in/powella-s-ebosa-m-sc-m-ed-a79473108//">Cybersecurity Professional</a>

-<h2>👨‍💻 Network Engineering Projects:</h2> - <b>Cisco IOS Upgrade on Router 0</b>
+<h2>👨‍💻 Network Engineering Projects:</h2>

 -<b>Implementing and Migrating DHCP Services in a Cisco Network Topology</b>

-* performed the fundamentals of DHCP in both router-based and server-based deployments *how to assign dynamic IPs
+- performed the fundamentals of DHCP in both router-based and server-based deployments
+- how to assign dynamic IPs
-*And simulate real-world setups where routers obtain external IPs from ISPs. https://www.youtube.com/watch?v=y_EMHCMaFpQ&t=133s
+- And simulate real-world setups where routers obtain external IPs from ISPs. https://www.youtube.com/watch?v=y_EMHCMaFpQ&t=133s

 -<b> Cisco IOS Upgrade</b>